huotianjun/Webmqx/README.md

 How to use in web service
 -------------------------

-For example of PHP (with pthreads enabled), the web service framework is like this (reference in http://www.rabbitmq.com/tutorials/tutorial-six-php.html , and its PHP amqp client library supported by https://github.com/pdezwart/php-amqp ):
+For example of PHP (with pthreads enabled), the web service's framework is like this (reference in http://www.rabbitmq.com/tutorials/tutorial-six-php.html , and its PHP amqp-client's library supported by https://github.com/pdezwart/php-amqp ):

 ```PHP